 Haida Gwaii Cruise

-On this small-group cruise you will explore this archipelago of islands off Canada’s west coast, previously known as the Queen Charlotte Islands.
-Explore the rich marine life and rainforests as well as the Haida culture.
+On this intimate, small-group cruise you will explore this archipelago of islands off Canada’s west coast, previously known as the Queen Charlotte Islands.
+Explore the rich marine life and rain forests as well as the Haida culture.
 Includes Gwaii Haanas and UNESCO World Heritage Site SGang Gwaay.

 - Intimate, small group cruise